MortenMou/hubspot-highlighter-chrome-ext/README.md

 5. Select the `hubspot-highlighter` folder
 6. The extension icon should appear in your toolbar

-### For Arc Browser (as a Boost)

-Arc's native Boosts only support CSS/JS injection for a single site.
-This extension works as a Chrome extension in Arc, giving you:
-- Persistent settings across sessions
-- A popup UI for configuration
-- Cross-site support if needed

 ## Configuration

 Click the extension icon to open the settings popup where you can: